erikngigi/install-guide-archlinux/README.md

-# Arch Linux MBR and UEFI personal guide.
+# Arch Linux MBR Installation Guide.

 This is my personal guide.
 I recommend you to read the official [`installation of arch wiki`](https://wiki.archlinux.org/index.php/Installation_guide).
-This guide will focus on `grub`, `MBR` and `UEFI`.
+This guide will focus on `grub` and MBR`.
 The purpose of this guide is to speed up the install process `Archlinux`.

 ## Why Archlinux
 A linux distribution like `Archlinux` give you the freedom to `do it yourself`.